-For example: Instititute of Health & Wellbeing: Research
+For example: School of Health & Wellbeing: Research

-Users who land on this page immediately know they are in the Institute of Health & Wellbeing as a result of the page heading, which has been generated from a page layout setting.
+Users who land on this page immediately know they are in the School of Health & Wellbeing as a result of the page heading, which has been generated from a page layout setting.